NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 Run your workflow again and check the `results/` directory.
 At this point you should have three files there: `a.upper.txt`, `b.upper.txt` and `concat.txt`.

+* Inspect the contents of `concat.txt` - do you see everything as you expected?

 As our channels become more complicated it is useful to actually check out what's inside them: you can do this using the `view()` operator.